akvo/akvo-web/vagrant/README.md

-# RSR Vagrant Development Environment
+# Akvo.org Vagrant Development Environment

 ## System setup

-If you have never used Vagrant or the RSR Vagrant development environment, follow these steps first.
+If you have never used Vagrant or the Akvo.org Vagrant development environment, follow these steps first.

 1. Ensure you have at least Vagrant version 1.2 installed: